ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 and the `key` field is present with any value.

 ## Proving Possession of a Key with a Request {#binding-keys}
-Each time a new connection is established, both the client and the server (or the server only when using {{mtls}}) MUST validate the other party's identity.
-For instance such a verification can be achieved via methods described in {{!I-D.ietf-uta-6125bis}}).

 Any keys presented by the client instance to the AS or RS MUST be validated as part of the request in which they are presented.
 The type of binding